Rug Shedding: What Causes Wool Rugs to Shed and How to Prevent it?

 Why does my carpet keep shedding?

 Carpet shedding occurs due to loose fibers that were not completely removed during the manufacturing process.
 These loose fibers work their way to the surface and shed over time.
-Regular vacuuming and maintenance can help manage shedding.
+Regular vacuuming and maintenance can help manage wool carpet shedding.

 How long does it take for a wool rug to stop shedding?